 Don't miss our next Friday 15 episode!
 Join us every Friday at 12pm CT.

-Here's a few questions to ask the host agency if you decide to use their E&O insurance policy:
+Here's six questions to ask the host agency if you decide to use their E&O insurance policy:

 These questions can help you understand the risk of sharing a policy.